the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 They are a tool to increase velocity, and ideally make your API logic more robust.

-But... it also depends on what you mean by tests.
+But -- it also depends on what you mean by tests.

 I mentioned evals above.
 But what about CI smoke tests that automatically ensure basic model quality is still there?